lidofinance/stonks/README.md

 ## What is Stonks?

-Stonks is a sophisticated solution designed for token exchanges, leveraging the offchain CoWSwap platform.
+Stonks is a sophisticated solution designed for token exchanges, leveraging the offchain CoW Swap platform.
 This system enables a specialized Token Management Committee within the DAO framework to safely conduct token swaps without ever taking custody of the tokens on their balance.

 ## How does it work?

 Stonks leverages a combination of advanced blockchain protocols and smart contract mechanisms to facilitate secure and efficient token swaps:

-#### Utilizing CoWSwap's Offchain Orderbook
+#### Utilizing CoW Swap's Offchain Orderbook
-- Front-Running Mitigation: CoWSwap's offchain orderbook prevents front-running, a common issue in on-chain environments, by hiding order details until execution.
+- Front-Running Mitigation: CoW Swap's offchain orderbook prevents front-running, a common issue in on-chain environments, by hiding order details until execution.
-- Efficient Price Discovery: Batch auctions in CoWSwap match overlapping orders, ensuring fair pricing.
+- Efficient Price Discovery: Batch auctions in CoW Swap match overlapping orders, ensuring fair pricing.
 #### Chainlink for Accurate Pricing
 - Real-Time Market Prices: Stonks uses Chainlink to obtain real-time, reliable market prices, ensuring swaps are executed at rates reflecting current market conditions.
 #### Onchain Order Creation